pyfar/sofar/CONTRIBUTING.rst

 Writing the Documentation
 -------------------------

-Pyfar follows the `numpy style guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_ for the docstring.
+Sofar follows the `numpy style guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_ for the docstring.
 A docstring has to consist at least of

 - A short and/or extended summary,
 - the Parameters section, and